thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/remote-creating-connector-modbus.md

 ![](/images/gateway/dashboard/copy-gateway-docker-container-name.png)

-Create environment variable using the following command, replace `YOUR_TB_GATEWAY_CONTAINER_NAME` with copied gateway container name:
+Create an environment variable using the following command, replace `YOUR_TB_GATEWAY_CONTAINER_NAME` with the copied gateway container name.
+Copy and run the provided command in your terminal:

 ```shell
 export TB_GATEWAY_CONTAINER_NAME=YOUR_TB_GATEWAY_CONTAINER_NAME